 Is one testing lab better than the other because it has an accreditation?
 Maybe, maybe not.
 Gaining accreditation is hard, admirable work proving to auditors you have extensive recordkeeping, quality procedures in place for just about any given situation, and you are striving to continually improve while meeting customers’ needs.
 However, there are plenty of laboratories without accreditation with the same values, striving to deliver accurate and reliable results.
 Do not be afraid to ask questions, and more importantly, ask for repeatability studies.

 In the end, it is up to the consumer to educate themselves on their PPE, the standard requirements, and the testing they are comfortable with.
-Know which standards and specifications are relevant to your PPE, and make sure to not only check the labels of your clothing for a statement of compliance to these standards, but ask your suppliers and manufacturers for proof of the test results.
+Know which standards and specifications are relevant to your arc rated PPE, and make sure to not only check the labels of your clothing for a statement of compliance to these standards, but ask your suppliers and manufacturers for proof of the test results.
 Review the data to make sure it makes sense.
 In some cases, you may wish to verify testing with garment evaluations performed by a reliable test lab.
 Safety comes with education- be your own advocate and build relationships with your testing labs, certification bodies, and manufacturers; after all, they are all there to serve you, the end user.

 American National Standard for Conformity Assessment of Safety and Personal Protective Equipment.
 ANSI/ISEA Standard 125-2014